I Need A Best Friend. There – I Said It.

 Moms need friends too, right?
 Or am I the only one?

 I have always been a people person.
 I have always had “an easy time making friends” as my Mom would say to me all the time growing up.
 But, here I am.
 35-years-old.
 3 kids.
 A good husband.
 A stable life.
-And, all I want is a close friend.
+And, all I want is a best friend.

 I don’t mean a mommy friend to have playdates with.